🇹🇼

 Do you have a fully vegan menu?

-If this matters to you: shared wok with meat or fish?
+If this matters to you: is the same wok used for meat or fish?

-I cannot eat meat, fish, eggs or dairy — important for my health
+I cannot eat meat, fish, egg or dairy: important for my health

 Survival Guide